flytbase/flytdocs/source/docs/FlytOS/FlytOSLaunch.rst

 Launch FlytOS
 -------------

 Once you have installed **FlytOS**, you are ready to build your own apps and test it out on the pixhawk.
+If you have installed FlytImage, FlytOS would be launched automatically at every system bootup.
+To prevent this behaviour, comment the following line in ``/etc/rc.local`` file.

 To launch FlytOS, run this command in the terminal.

 .. code-block:: bash

 	$ $(rospack find core_api)/scripts/start_flytOS.sh

-If you get this error: ``Error: package 'core_api' not found``, source your /etc/bash.bashrc.
+.. important:: If you get this error: ``Error: package 'core_api' not found``, source your $HOME/.bashrc file.

 You can use FlytAPIs in your command line to do some simple maneuvers.
 For example,